simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 OpenTelemetry is the industry standard regarding telemetry data that aggregates logs, metrics, and traces.
 Specifically regarding traces, it allows the developers to understand the full "path" a request takes in the application and navigate through a microservice architecture.
 For the .NET ecosystem, there are available implementations regarding the export of telemetry data in client-side calls in some major database management systems, being them community lead efforts ([SqlClient](https://github.com/open-telemetry/opentelemetry-dotnet/tree/main/src/OpenTelemetry.Instrumentation.SqlClient), [MongoDB](https://github.com/jbogard/MongoDB.Driver.Core.Extensions.OpenTelemetry)), or native implementations ([Elasticsearch](https://github.com/elastic/elasticsearch-net/blob/main/src/Elastic.Clients.Elasticsearch/Client/ElasticsearchClient.cs#L183)).

-The inclusion of telemetry in the Cassandra C# driver allows the developers to have access to Cassandra operations when analyzing the requests that are handled in their systems when it includes Cassandra calls.
+Cassandra has a community developed package available in the [opentelemetry-dotnet-contrib](https://github.com/open-telemetry/opentelemetry-dotnet-contrib/tree/main/src/OpenTelemetry.Instrumentation.Cassandra) that exports metrics but not traces.
+This proposal to include traces in the native Cassandra C# driver will allow the developers to have access to database operations when analyzing the requests that are handled in their systems when it includes Cassandra calls.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation